 It is very important that you tailor each personal statement for the specific job you are applying for.
 Do not simply copy and paste an old personal statement into your new application.

-Also, do not be lazy and simple write ‘see my attached CV/cover letter’.
+Also, do not be lazy and simply write ‘see my attached CV/cover letter’.
 While you may find yourself repeating much of the information contained within those documents, it is important to make an effort to craft something new here.

 Although it is often called a ‘personal statement’ this section of an application form does not require you to give ‘personal’ information about things such as your hobbies.
 While your interests might make you sound like a rounded individual (whether you enjoy the theatre, scuba diving or whatever), employers in a competitive job market do not actually care about such things.
 They want to know why you are the best person for the job.
 So unless the form specifically requests you to do so, don’t reveal details of your life outside the world of work